jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 $75,000+	        96%
 ```

-This changed with the advent and rapid proliferation of the smartphone over the past decade.
+This all changed with the advent and rapid proliferation of the smartphone over the past decade.
 85% of adults in the U.S. now carry these pocket-sized, powerful, Internet-connected computers with them everywhere they go.
 This positioned digital therapeutics delivered on smartphones to be both highly accessible and available 24 hours a day, 7 days a week.

 Equally important, smartphone ownership is already relatively high and increasing even for people from minority racial/ethnic groups, rural communities, and those with lower income.
 This makes it possible to develop digital therapeutics on smartphones that reach those groups that experience the greatest mental health disparities.

-Not surprisingly given these advances in computing technology, we have now seen an explosion in research, development, and implementation of digital therapeutics for substance use disorders and other mental illness.
+Not surprisingly given these advances in smartphone technology, we have now seen an explosion in research, development, and implementation of the first wave of digital therapeutics for mental illness.

 ---